-Iceland is better known for its wild, enchanting scenery than its business centers, but a trip to Reykjavik proves conclusively that the two aren't mutually exclusive.
+Iceland is better known for its wild, enchanting scenery and northern lights than its business centers, but a trip to Reykjavik proves conclusively that the two aren't mutually exclusive.
 A global leader in renewable source energy and a major exporter of marine goods, Iceland has a lot to offer business travelers who are prepared to speak its language.

 Doing business in Iceland